 The Role of RTI in LD Identification

-Featuring Don Deshler, Jack Fletcher, and Rick Wagner in a discussion about using Response to Intervention (RTI) to help students with learning disabilities.
+National experts Don Deshler, Jack Fletcher, and Rick Wagner provide information and answer questions about using Response to Intervention (RTI) to help students with learning disabilities.

 The formal incorporation of RTI models in IDEA signaled a major change in the approaches that schools may use to identify students as eligible for special education in the learning disability (LD) category.
 In this webcast, national experts Don Deshler, Jack Fletcher, and Rick Wagner provide information and answer questions about using RTI to help students with LD.